joaolucas6/newsjj-backend/README.md

-This is a backend project for a website where journalists can post their news, and users can view and comment on it
+This is a backend project for a website where journalists can post their news, and users can view and comment on it.

 ## Installation